What is a Vision Statement?

 Food Lion’s Mission, Vision & Values

-Food Lion, headquartered in Salisbury, N.C., has operated over 1,000 grocery stores in 10 South Eastern and Mid-Atlantic states since 1957.
+Food Lion, headquartered in Salisbury, N.C., has operated more than 1,000 grocery stores across 10 Southeastern and Mid-Atlantic states since 1957.

 Food Lion’s Mission – Vision Statement